tjay1760/Mobile-potfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-### Prerequisites

-In order to run this project you need:

 ### Setup

 Clone this repository to your desired folder: cd https://github.com/tjay1760/Mobile-potfolio.git
-### Install

-Install this project with:

-### Usage

-To run the project, execute the following command:

-### Run tests

-To run tests, run the following command:

-### Deployment

-You can deploy this project using:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->